NirDtig/audio-denoising-snn-ann-hybrid/README.md

 ### SpArch

-The SNN components and neuron models are based on the **SpArch (Spiking Architectures for Speech Technology)** project from the Idiap Research Institute.
+The underlying SNN implementation and neuron models are based on **SpArch (Spiking Architectures for Speech Technology)** from the Idiap Research Institute.

-The SpArch framework provides implementations of the neuron models investigated in this work, including:

-* LIF
-* RLIF
-* adLIF
-* RadLIF

-The underlying NSNet2 and SpArch implementations are **not claimed as original work** in this repository.
-The research contribution of this project is the investigation and integration of these SNN components into an NSNet2-based speech-enhancement pipeline, together with the experimental analysis of neuron models, surrogate gradients, and spiking thresholds.
+The original SpArch implementation is **not claimed as original work** in this repository.

+The contribution of this project was the **application and experimental investigation of SNNs within an NSNet2-based speech-enhancement system**, including:

+* comparison of different SNN neuron models
+* investigation of surrogate-gradient functions
+* investigation of firing-threshold sensitivity
+* evaluation using speech-enhancement metrics
+* analysis of model complexity and parameter efficiency

+The modified files under `src/` support these experiments while retaining attribution to the underlying SpArch implementation.

 Please refer to the respective upstream repositories for their original implementations, licenses, and attribution requirements.